 Also very available in the used market is the Passat's second generation, produced from 1998 - 2005.
 These Passats are somewhat smaller but remain appealing for their refined styling, capable handling and solid construction.
 They were based on the Audi A4 platform (but elongated) and also have an overall luxury look and feel.

 Overall Pros: Nice combination of ride quality and handling, upscale cabin, lots of features, athletic turbocharged version, also available as a wagon.

 Overall Cons: Pricey, somewhat elevated road noise, older models have less rear seat room than some competitors.

 There's other Volkswagens we like as well, but I think you get the point.
-All in all, it's our opinion that a Volkswagen makes a solid choice as a used vehicle purchase.
+Overall, they make a solid choice when carefully shopped.

-There are actually several different ways to buy a used Volkswagen at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+So lastly, there are actually several different ways to buy a used Volkswagen at the lowest price, and even at wholesale.

 In addition, you can also try the public car auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.